The 27th annual Earth Week Clean Up on Saturday, April 21, 2018 was organized by the:

 8. Pinery Park with staff, parents and students at Joshua Creek Public School (also on April 22)

-AND, ON SUNDAY, APRIL 22, THE CLEAN UP CONTINUES WITH TWO MORE LOCATIONS NOW CONFIRMED:
+AND, ON SUNDAY, APRIL 22 (THE ACTUAL EARTH DAY CELEBRATED AROUND THE WORLD), THE CLEAN UP CONTINUED WITH TWO MORE LOCATIONS CLEANING UP:

-- Students with the eco club at TA Blakelock are cleaning up their school grounds and surrounding green spaces.
+1. Students with the Eco Club at T.A.
+Blakelock High School on Rebecca Street cleaned up their school grounds and surrounding green spaces with assistance from Oakvillegreen

 “This annual event is the largest community-wide Clean Up in Canada during Earth Week,” remarked Don Meade, a Board Member.